-CERTIFICATION FORM FOR FFA SOPHOMORE PREPARED PUBLIC SPEAKING CONTESTANTS
+CERTIFICATION FORM FOR FFA BEGINNING PREPARED PUBLIC SPEAKING CONTESTANTS

 I hereby certify that my speech entitled "

 is the result of my own effort and ability.
-It is understood that I a training facilities of my local school in developing my speaking a working data from any source.
-However, in securing information dates, figures or other materials, such must be marked in "quote bibliography at the end of the manuscript.
-Failure to do so repredisqualify me as a contestant. abilities, and that I may obtain facts and in as direct quotes or phrases, specific es" in manuscript and are identified in the
+It is understood that I a facilities of my local school in developing my speaking abilities, a from any source.
+However, in securing information as direct que materials, such must be marked in "quotes" in manuscript and a the manuscript.
+Failure to do so represents plagiarism and will a and that I may obtain facts and working data otes or phrases, specific dates, figures or other re identified in the bibliography at the end of

 Signature of Contestant Date

 APPROVED:Agricultural Science & Technology Instructor Date

-Chanter
+Chapter